 - 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of A Brown Company, Inc., as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations and other SEC issuances. - 4.
 I am not related to any of the other director/officer/substantial shareholder of A BROWN COMPANY INC. and its subsidiaries and affiliates other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. - 5.
 To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - 6.
 I am not affiliated with any agency or instrumentality of the Philippine Government, including any of the government-owned and controlled corporations. - 7.
-I shall faithfully and diligently comply with my duties and responsibilities as Independent Director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC Issuances. - 8.
-I shall inform the Corporate Secretary of A BROWN COMPANY, INC. of any changes in the abovementioned information within five days from its occurrence.
+I shall faithfully and diligently comply with my duties and responsibilities as Independent Director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC Issuances.

-Done, this day of , at

-now agenn THOMÁS G. AQUINO

-Affiant

-MAY 2 0 2022

-SUBSCRIBED AND SWORN to before me this day of at , affiant personally appeared before me and exhibited to me his Passport No. P9335247B issued on March 25, 2022 and valid until March 24, 2032 at DFA-Manila as his competent evidence of identity.
+8. I shall inform the Corporate Secretary abovementioned information within five of of A BROWN COMPANY , INC. of any changes in the days from its occurrence.
+Done, this day of, at PASIG CITY homas Ogenino THOMAS G. AQUINO Affiant SUBSCRIBED AND SWORN to before me this personally appeared before me and exhibited to me and valid until March 24, 2032 at DFA-Manila as his e his Passport No. P93352/47B issued on March 25, 2022

 Doc.
-No. 160; Page No. 33; Book No. 11; Series of 2022
+No. 402; Page No. 52; Book No. 2; Series of 2023